Right to Appeal Criminal Convictions in Bahrain

 What is this right?

-• First appeal: Convictions from the Lower Criminal Court can be appealed to the High Criminal Court of Appeal.
+• First appeal: Convictions from the Lower Criminal Court can be appealed to the High Criminal Court of Appeal, which reviews both facts and law.

-• Cassation: After the appeal, you may petition the Court of Cassation on points of law (not facts).
+• Court of Cassation: After the appeal, you may petition the Court of Cassation — Bahrain's highest court — on points of law (procedural errors, misapplication of law, constitutional violations).

-• Time limits: Appeals must generally be filed within 15 days of the judgment (30 days for Court of Cassation).
+• Strict time limits: Appeals must be filed within 15 days of the judgment.
+Court of Cassation petitions have a 30-day window.

-• Appeal scope: The appeal court can review both the facts and the law, and may reduce, increase (if the prosecution also appeals), or overturn the sentence.
+• Appeal scope: The appeal court can review facts and law, and may reduce, overturn, or (if the prosecution also appeals) increase the sentence.

-• Royal pardon: The King of Bahrain has the power to grant pardons or commute sentences.
+• Royal pardon: After exhausting legal appeals, the King of Bahrain has the constitutional power to grant pardons or commute sentences.

 When does it apply?